Skip to main menu Skip to content Skip to footer

 There is substantial evidence that the pandemic has increased the number of adolescents (and even some pre-adolescents) who are anxious.
 It’s no wonder, given that Covid lockdowns and distancing robbed teenagers of many of the activities they care about most, disrupted their education, and isolated them from their friends.

-We’re all hoping that as life returns to something like normal, adolescents will rebound.
+We’re all hoping that over time, adolescents will rebound.
 But anxiety in adolescents was already on the rise before the pandemic.
 Why?
 Experts cite increased pressure to succeed in school, a world that feels scarier and the toll social media can take on self-esteem.
 But nobody really understands it.
 It’s important to recognize the signs of anxiety, and get kids who are struggling help.

 How is anxiety different in teenagers?